Would your cat climb a Monkee Tree? We think they would, and here’s why.

 We received a Monkee Tree set for review.
 The opinions here are 100% our own and we are responsible for the content of this post.
 We only share news and products we feel are relevant to our readers.

-Meet Monkee Tree
+The Monkee Tree Cat Ladder

 The concept was born when the designer’s family cat, Smudge, could not access a rather high cat door on their property.
 Smudge was no high jumper and the family started thinking of how to make Smudge’s life easier.
 Monkee Tree is the result.